marcelcastrobr/AWS_solution_architect/compute/EC2.markdown

 ## Orchestration & Automation
 - AWS Batch:
-    - multi-node parallel jobs withj multiple EC2
+    - multi-node parallel jobs with multiple EC2
 - AWS ParallelCluster:
     - Each to manage HPC clusters on AWS
     - Automate craeation of VPC